mxkopy/NLP/README.md

 However, once this process is done, you can delete the original glove.txt file.

 # Usage
-Once you have the various .bin files, you can index into G like so:
+Once you've built the GStore, you can index into it like so:

 ```
 G["word"] = [1.23253, -1.24523, 0.24155, ...]